baubrun/Comedy-Scheduler/README.md

-This repo is a scheduler for a comedy club.
+This project is an event scheduler for a comedy portal that has 3 comedy clubs.

 Enter "npm run dev" to start the project.